drummonds/bytestoneblog/content/posts/Accounting for programmers/Movements/PaciolioGotItWrong.md

 ---
-title: Paciolo got it wrong and why it doesn't matter.
+title: Pacioli got it wrong and why it doesn't matter.
 date: 2025-01-06
 ---